netgvarun2012/portfolio/NLP.md

 *<ins>In the case of Word2Vec, the model learns word embeddings from scratch.
 It doesn’t start with pre-existing word embeddings.
 Instead, it initializes with random vectors and then adjusts these vectors to minimize the prediction error in its task (either predicting the context words given a target word for Skip-Gram, or predicting the target word given the context words for CBOW).</ins>*

+#### How to use pre-trained embeddings for **Sentiment Analysis** task?

+Pre-trained word embeddings can be very useful for a sentiment analysis task.
+Here’s a general approach:

+1. <ins>**Prepare your data**</ins>: For sentiment analysis, you’ll typically have a dataset of text samples and their corresponding sentiment labels.
+First, you’ll need to preprocess your text data by tokenizing the text into words, handling punctuation, and so forth.

+2. <ins>**Convert words to vectors**</ins>: Next, for each word in your text data, you’ll look up its corresponding vector in the pre-trained word embeddings.
+This will give you a sequence of vectors for each text sample.

+3. <ins>**Aggregate the vectors**</ins>: Since your model will likely require a fixed-size input, you’ll need to convert your sequence of vectors into a single vector.
+A common way to do this is by **averaging all the vectors together**, but there are also other methods like using **RNNs, LSTMs, or Transformers**.

+4. <ins>**Train your model**</ins>: Now that your text data is represented as fixed-size vectors, you can input these vectors into your model.
+You’ll train your model to predict the sentiment label given the input vector.

 # AI Basics <a id="AIBasics"></a>